Reasons for completion

 The choice of the present plant to become the site of the new production capacity seems to also be optimal due to the fact that not only our best operation experts work there, but also specialists in nuclear power plant construction.

 Temelín became a solid part of the region already during its construction, launch and the commencement of its operation, and public polls confirm that the support for the completion of the plant is steadily increasing.
-According to an opinion poll carried out by STEM in March 2008, 64% of inhabitants living near Temelín agree with the development of the nuclear energy industry in the Czech Republic, and approximately the same share (65%) of respondents were in favour of the completion of the Temelín Power Plant.
+According to an opinion poll carried out by STEM in October 2016, roughly three quarters of inhabitants in the Czech Republic were in favour of the completion of the Temelín.
 In comparison with previous years, the share of resolute opponents of nuclear energy utilisation and the completion of the Temelín Power Plant has significantly fallen.
-Roughly three quarters of inhabitants (77%) near the Temelín Power Plant regard this plant as comparable with modern nuclear power plants throughout the world.
+Roughly three quarters of inhabitants (75,4%) near the Temelín Power Plant regard this plant as comparable with modern nuclear power plants throughout the world.

 The positive image of the Temelín Power Plant has strengthened a lot in comparison with previous local opinion polls.
 For the first time since 2000, when the regional polls around Temelín started to be carried out, more than a half of the local inhabitants (57%) evaluated the behaviour of the plant’s representatives as open towards the public, while over three fifths of people (64%) believe that Temelín is a good partner for the surrounding municipalities to work with on common projects.